alivache/script_python_Outliers/Readme.md

 To run this script, you need the following:
 - Python 3.x installed on your system
 - Python libraries: pandas, numpy
+- scrypt py must be in root directory

 ## Usage
 1. Clone or download this repository to your computer.